hgryoo/spider_demo/README.md

 ### This Experiment Will Create 1 Frontend (Spider) Node & 2 Backend (Storage) Nodes

 #### Description
 After completing the following setup, you may access mysql/mariadb client on node1 and view the "test" database.
-There will be a table created in that schema named "opportunities" using the spider storage engine.
+There will be a table created in that schema named "opportunities" using the spider storage engine and partitioned by range.

 #### Prerequisites